 - Avoid a late dinner.
 Leave a gap between dinner and bedtime.

 - Upon waking have an espresso and take ginseng, fish oil and vitamin D supplements.
 Take in no calories.
 Hydrate.

 - Do some fasted moderate intensity cardio .

 - Have a low carb first meal at least 12 hours after dinner

 - Have regular protein intakes of at least 20g throughout the rest of the day.
 Take in carbs in the 8 hours before and including dinner.

 You’ll get a good autophagy response from being fasted for at least 12 hours.
 The morning hormonal environment – low insulin, high testosterone, growth hormone and glucagon – will help to maximise fat burning and spare muscle protein.
 The coffee will help adrenaline output and fat release whilst also promoting autophagy, and the supplements will also increase autophagy.
 Doing your cardio fasted will really ramp up autophagy and provide numerous other health benefits, including improving your ability to oxidise fat.
 The fasted period will prime your body a little more for hypertrophy when you introduce the carbs and regular feeds for the rest of the day.

 It’s not perfect for either hypertrophy or autophagy, but it’s a decent compromise.
-It’s the sort of daily cycle practised by those following an intermittent fasting approach – take a look here and here for useful summaries of intermittent fasting.
+It’s the sort of daily cycle practised by those following an intermittent fasting approach.

 6. Maintain or build muscle